maistra/maistra-test-tool/README.md

 ## Testing Prerequisite

 1. User can access a running OpenShift cluster from command line.
 2. Service Mesh Control Plane (SMCP) has been installed on an OpenShift cluster.
+By default (without any additional step) the SMCP is in namespace `istio-system` and the SMCP name is `basic`.
-The `tests/.env` file is configured for the namespace where SMCP is located like `istio-system` and for the SMCP name, like `basic`.
-Then in all cases `source .env` has to be executed.
+Optionally the `tests/.env` file can be configured for the namespace where SMCP is located like `istio-system` and for the SMCP name, like `basic`.
+Then to activate this `source .env` has to be executed before triggering the testing.
 3. An `oc` client has been installed.
 User has completed CLI login an OCP cluster as an admin user.
 Run `oc login -u [user] -p [token] --server=[OCP API server]`

 ## Testing